2018 is the 250th anniversary of circus and Circus250 is being celebrated nationwide and across Europe.

 Any anniversary is an opportunity to look both forward and back.
-In 2018, Crying Out Loud is doing just that with a tour across the UK of Now or Never, a rousing circus show performed by musical acrobats in a traditional big top; Cascade, a site specific juggling and musical extravaganza in the water fountains of the historic courtyard of Somerset House, London as part of Circus Sampler two free weekends of contemporary circus which will also feature Union Black by Far From The Norm and a host of international and local artists, Marawa the Amazing and the Majorettes and a compelling new installation, part of Circus Originals, from artist Rose English; Motosikai, a touring madcap street show performed out of the back of a transit van; and Union Black, will also be touring to site specific locations in Stockholm, Cork and Paris.
+In 2018, Crying Out Loud is doing just that with a tour across the UK of Now or Never, a rousing circus show performed by musical acrobats in a traditional big top; Cascade, a site specific juggling and musical extravaganza in the water fountains of the historic courtyard of Somerset House, London as part of Circus Sampler two free weekends of contemporary circus which will also feature Union Black by Far From The Norm and a host of international and local artists, Marawa the Amazing and the Majorettes and a compelling new installation, from artist Rose English; and Motosikai, a touring madcap street show performed out of the back of a transit van;

 We hope you’ll come along to our events in 2018 and celebrate Circus250 because any circus show without an audience is nothing after all.